Indiana University

 Announcements/Reality Check:

-• Final Projects - Submit Final Projects to our OneDrive folder and to Canvas by 10:15 AM Tuesday, December 12.
-Peer Critiques should be uploaded to the appropriate folder on OneDrive.
-All students will have until 2 pm Wednesday to make any revisions.
+• Final Projects - Submit Final Projects to our Final Projects OneDrive folder and to Canvas before 10:15 AM Thursday, December 19.
+It will take the entire two hours to view everyone's projects and carry out Peer Critiques.
+Peer Critiques should be uploaded to our Final Project Peer Critiques folder on OneDrive.
+Everyone will have until 1 PM Friday, December 12 to make revisions based on peer feedback.

 Agenda:

-• Tuesday - Review homework & Puppet Tool - Part 2
+• Tuesday - Puppet Tool - Part 2

 • Thursday - Rotating Portraits